-After its evaluation and assessment of the Board and Board Committees' performance for this financial year, the NC and the Board concurred that it was not necessary to determine the maximum number of listed company board representations in which any director may hold.
+After its evaluation and assessment of the Board and Board Committees' performance for this financial year, the NC and Board concurred that it was not necessary to determine the maximum number of listed company board representations in which any director may hold.
+The Board believes that each individual Director is best placed to determine and ensure that he is able to devote sufficient time and attention to discharge his duties and responsibilities as a Director of the Company, bearing in mind his other commitments.
 The NC and the Board will review the requirement to determine the maximum number of listed company board representations as and when it deems fit.

-With reference to Guideline 4.5 of the Code, the NC does not have a practice of appointing alternate directors to independent directors except for limited periods in exceptional cases such as when a director has a medical emergency.
+With reference to the Code Guideline 4.5, the NC does not have a practice of appointing alternate directors to independent directors except for limited periods in exceptional cases such as when a director has a medical emergency.
 There were no alternate directors appointed in this financial year.

+The NC meets at least once a year.
 The Regulations of the Company's Constitution require the number nearest to one-third of the Directors to retire by rotation and subject themselves to re-election by the shareholders in every Annual General Meeting ("AGM") of the Company.
 In addition, all Directors of the Company shall retire from office once every three years.
 It was also provided in the Regulations that additional Directors appointed during the financial year shall only hold office until the next AGM of the Company and are subject to re-election by the shareholders.

 The Board has accepted the NC's nominations of the retiring Directors who have given their consents for re-election at the forthcoming AGM of the Company.
-The retiring Directors are Dr Low Seow Chay and Mr Chee Teck Kwong Patrick, who will retire pursuant to Regulation 93 of the Constitution of the Company.
+The retiring Directors are Mr Cheng Yao Tong, Ms Cheng Li Chen and Mr Tan Sim Cheng, who will retire pursuant to Regulation 93 of the Constitution of the Company.
 A retiring Director is eligible for re-election by the shareholders of the Company at the AGM, and prior to nominating a retiring Director for re-election, the NC will evaluate the Director's contribution and performance taking into consideration factors such as attendance, preparedness, participation and any other factors as may be determined by the NC.